 The elegance and glamour of the 1950s was captured in this former exhibition exploring the life of one of the top British models of the era, Liverpool-born June Duncan.

 June was born in the Liverpool suburb of Mossley Hill in 1924 and went on to model clothes for all the major couture houses in London and Paris.
 In the 1950s she appeared regularly in the pages of Vogue, Harper’s Bazaar, Vanity Fair and Tatler.

 June’s modelling career was an exhilarating whirl of fashion shoots, front covers and haute couture.
-The exhibition encapsulates June’s rise from a child actor on stage at Liverpool's Empire and Playhouse theatres, to wartime service in the Women's Royal Naval Service (WRENS) to cover girl.
+The exhibition encapsulated June’s rise from a child actor on stage at Liverpool's Empire and Playhouse theatres, to wartime service in the Women's Royal Naval Service (WRENS) to cover girl.

 Image: June modelling a tailored wool suit and picture hat about 1951-52, location and photographer unknown

 The exhibition is at Sudley House, Liverpool from 20 April 2018.

 How to find us >

 "Sometimes I look at myself in the mirror and wonder if I dreamed those heady days at the peak of my career in the glamour and fashion world of the 1950s."